 12. Kustomer

 Kustomer is a cloud-based help desk solution for managing support inquiries from multiple channels.
-Its features show all customer interactions in a continuous flow; agents can continue the conversation without handling multiple tickets.
+Its features show all customer interactions in a continuous flow, allowing agents to seamlessly continue conversations without having to handle various tickets.

 Features